Tarsica

 New Lindstrom

-New Lindstrom is a research installation on the surface of Micras' moon, Tarsica.
-The colony is self-sufficient with large hydroponic bays, waste recyclers and below the surface ice extracting drills.
-A minor military attachment is stationed at New Lindstrom for defence and security of Natopian sovereignty on the base.
+New Lindstrom was a Natopian research installation on the surface of Micras' moon, Tarsica.
+The colony was described as self-sufficient, with large hydroponic bays, waste recyclers, and subsurface ice-extraction drills.
+A minor military attachment was reportedly stationed at New Lindstrom for defence, security, and the assertion of Natopian sovereignty at the site.
+No known evidence indicates that the installation is currently operating.

-Visitors from nations on friendly terms with Natopia are welcome to tour and stay in New Lindstrom.
+Visitors from nations on friendly terms with Natopia were once said to be welcome to tour and stay in New Lindstrom, though no such standing arrangement is presently known to be in effect.

 Lucien on Tarsica

-Lucien on Tarsica is a Bassarid military installation established in secrecy as part of a joint effort by the New Zimian Space Exploration and Settlement Agency and the New Zimian War League in the early 39th era PSSC.
-The installation, which is used for research as well as a range of other operations, is located immediately between the two large equatorial lakes found along the southern rim of the Novaya-Sabir crater.
-The existence of this base is disputed and resented by members of the international community who doubt the validity and sophistication of Bassarid scientific research.
+Lucien on Tarsica was described in Bassarid sources as a Bassarid military installation established in secrecy as part of a joint effort by the New Zimian Space Exploration and Settlement Agency and the New Zimian War League in the early 39th era PSSC.
+The installation, said to have been used for research as well as a range of other operations, was reportedly located immediately between the two large equatorial lakes found along the southern rim of the Novaya-Sabir crater.

 Lucien in Orbit

-Lucien in Orbit is a small, planned space station currently under construction at Lucien on Tarsica's manufacturing and construction facilities.
-Once finished, Lucien in Orbit will orbit Tarsica at a relatively low altitude for a period of 10 years PSSC before crashing into the Tarsican surface.
+Lucien in Orbit was a small planned space station reportedly intended to be constructed using Lucien on Tarsica's manufacturing and construction facilities.
+Once finished, Lucien in Orbit was intended to orbit Tarsica at a relatively low altitude for a period of 10 years PSSC before crashing into the Tarsican surface.
+No known evidence indicates that this project is presently active or operational.

 Asteroid Impact of 50 PSSC